top of page

 Princes Park

-Princes Park has been awarded with a Green Glag and features a pitch and putt course, two children's playgrounds (one with a summer Splash Pad), a boating lake, rose garden and of course plenty of wildlife.
+Princes Park has been awarded with a Green Glag and features a pitch and putt course, two children's playgrounds, and one has a summer Splash Pad.
+There is always lots to see and do, including the boating lake, a rose garden, and plenty of wildlife.

 20 Minutes Walk from Beachside